-Have the children make a list of things to talk about on the telephone.
+Have the children make a list of things to talk about on the phone.
 Tell them to use the notes as hints while talking on the phone.
 Encourage the children to talk about their lives - what they are doing each day.

-Guidelines for Telephone Calls:
+Guidelines for Phone Calls:

-- Decide with the incarcerated parent in advance how long the call will be (what phone expense the caregiver can afford) - Arrange to be called when the child is likely to be free to talk - Put your thoughts in order before the phone call - Make a list of topics, because during the emotion of the call, you may forget something - Focus on the child and encourage him to talk about his feelings and experiences - Avoid topics that are too sensitive or require long explanations - End the conversation on a positive note - Remember, telephone calls are not a substitute for letter writing
+- Decide in advance how long the call will be (what phone expense the caregiver can afford) - Arrange call to be when the child is likely to be free to talk - Put your thoughts in order before the phone call - Make a list of topics, because during the emotion of the call, you may forget something - Focus on the child and encourage him to talk about his feelings and experiences - Avoid topics that are too sensitive or require long explanations - End the conversation on a positive note - Remember, phone calls are not a substitute for letter writing